brevzin/span_ext/README.md

 These operators depend on the existence of `std::span`, the Concepts language feature, some of the functionality introduced by Ranges, and `<=>`.
 Currently, that's just gcc trunk.

+# Testing

+Until I figure out how to use very recent compilers on Travis-CI, using compiler explorer totally counts as testing right? [link](https://godbolt.org/z/cpZWc-).